stumpapp/stump/packages/website/src/pages/installation/executable.md

 # Executable

+{% callout title="Coming Soon" icon="warning" %}
+Any present tense information in this section is not accurate.
+Once a release is made, the following information will apply.
+{% /callout %}

 On [GitHub](https://github.com/aaronleopold/stump/releases), Stump has pre-built binaries for Linux, macOS, and Windows.
 Follow the instructions below for your operating system to install Stump.

 ## Linux